 How to Complete Eagle Scout Recommendation Letters

 If your son is on the path to becoming an Eagle Scout, he will be joining a century-old tradition of excellence in the scouting community.
-Becoming an Eagle Scout is not easy, nor is it common - only 4% of scouts attain the ultimate level of scouting.
+Becoming an Eagle Scout is not easy, nor is it common.
+Only 4% of scouts attain the ultimate level of scouting.
 Once a scout achieves this goal, he will be in good company among those who are Eagle Scouts.
-Some of the most well-known eagle scouts include film producer and director Steven Spielberg, astronaut Neil Armstrong, President Gerald Ford, Secretary of State Rex Tillerson, and Supreme Court Justice Stephen Breyer.
+Some of the most well-known eagle scouts include film producer and director Steven Spielberg, astronaut Neil Armstrong, and President Gerald Ford.

-Eagle scouts have given a tremendous amount of time volunteering in the United States, with a cumulative total of over one hundred million hours since Eagle Scouts became a division of the Boy Scouts of America.
+Eagle scouts have given a tremendous amount of time volunteering in the United States, with more than 2 million individuals earning the rank and each of them required to complete a community service project.
 Having already fulfilled the requirements to earn 21 badges in order to qualify as an applicant to the Eagle Scout level, boys know that becoming an Eagle Scout will require much time and dedication to maintain their elite status.

 Before asking individuals to write a letter of recommendation for the Eagle Scout application, consider who might know your son well and be able to speak to his character.
 The letters of recommendation should include: